-- Task 1: Design simple feature classes.
+- Task 1: Designing simple feature classes

 The following are some useful design tips for modeling geodatabase feature classes:

-Task 1: Design simple feature classes.
+Task 1: Designing simple feature classes

 Almost without exception, every geodatabase will contain feature classes.
-You might want only a simple geodatabase design that contains just a collection of feature classes.
+You might want only a simple geodatabase design that contains only a collection of feature classes.
 However, most users will find the need to develop a more comprehensive data model that adds advanced geodatabase elements.
-You will make the decision to extend your simple feature class designs based on your system needs and goals; you'll extend your design to support essential GIS functionality and behavior.
+You will make the decision to extend your simple feature class designs based on your system needs and goals; you will extend your design to support essential GIS functionality and behavior.
 This section introduces many of these feature class capabilities and points you to help topics where you can get more information on each option.

 Start by defining the common properties of simple feature classes.
 You can add to this later as needed, but focus on defining your basic design first.